AyhamSaffar/DiffractionImageStitcher/README.md

 Donwload the *Image_Stitcher_App.py* file and run.

 Several libraries must be installed for the app to work.
-This can be done by running the following command in terminal:
+This can be done by running the following in your command prompt terminal:

     pip install h5py hyperspy dask numpy opencv-python PySimpleGUI matplotlib Pillow

+In order to access all the functionality seperately from the included interface, copy all the code up to the '''Front End''' comment (~line 300) into your python file or jupyter notebook.

+Then create an instance of the 'App' class and and call its methods in order to access all the created data.

+This would look something like:

+    data = App('C:\Users\My_Name\Desktop\data_folder')
+    stitch_image = data.find_stitch_image(stitch_index=1)
+    diffraction_patterns = data.find_diff_images(stitch_index=1, x=5, y=3)

+All methods are clearly documented.

 ## Support